DAYGoodTime/osu-markdown2bbcode-converter/README.md

-# mcbbs-markdown2bbcode-converter
+# osu-markdown2bbcode-converter

-The frontend of what converts Github Flavored Markdown to MCBBS Flavored BBCode
+The frontend of what converts Github Flavored Markdown to osu!
+Flavored BBCode

 ## Development